-If autosaving every 10 minutes seems like too long an interval (it does to us), bump that setting down to whatever you want.
+If autosaving every 5 or 10 minutes seems like too long an interval (it does to us), bump that setting down to whatever you want.
 You can set it to autosave anywhere from every one minute to every 120 minutes.
 We’ve found that the background saving doesn’t really interrupt anything, so usually set it down to around two minutes.
 We recommend keeping the other two options at their default settings, unless you have a good reason to change them.

 And that’s about it!
 The Office recovery feature won’t save you from every kind of mishap you might run into with your files, but it can sure come in handy during those occasional moments of panic.